ngalruppin/HERE-Mobility-Demand-API-Developer-Guide-Beta/DemandDevGuide_CancelRide.md

 You may want to cancel a ride after it was booked, following a cancellation request from the user.

+>**Notes:**
->**Note:** Whether ride cancellation is allowed depends on the supplier's policy.
-If cancellation isn't allowed, the user will be fined, and the call to *CancelRide* will fail. *CancelRide* will also fail if you try to cancel a ride that isn't active.
+>* Whether ride cancellation is allowed depends on the supplier's policy.
+If cancellation isn't allowed, the call to *CancelRide* will fail.
+>* *CancelRide* will also fail if you try to cancel a ride that isn't active.

 **To cancel a ride after it was booked:**